Samuel B. Amidon

-Samuel Barker Amidon (May 3, 1863 – May 8, 1925) was an American lawyer, politician, and philanthropist who served as county attorney of Sedgwick County, Kansas from 1897 to 1901, and later as the vice chair of the Democratic National Committee from 1919 until his death in 1925.
-A staunch Democrat and close personal friend of President Woodrow Wilson, Amidon served as a delegate to every Democratic National Convention from 1888 to 1924, and delivered the successful motion to nominate James M. Cox as the 1920 Democratic nominee for president.
-He is the namesake of several Wichita landmarks, including Amidon Avenue on the city's west side, Amidon Bridge across the Arkansas River, and the Amidon House, his residence of 29 years which was nominated for inclusion in the National Register of Historic Places.
+Samuel Barker Amidon (May 3, 1863 – May 8, 1925) was an American lawyer, politician, and philanthropist who served as county attorney of Sedgwick County, Kansas from 1897 to 1901, and later as a vice chair of the Democratic National Committee from 1919 until his death in 1925.
+A staunch progressive Democrat and close personal friend of President Woodrow Wilson, Amidon also delivered the successful motion to nominate James M. Cox as the 1920 Democratic nominee for president.
+He is the namesake of several Wichita landmarks, including Amidon Avenue on the city's west side, Amidon Bridge across the Arkansas River, and the Amidon House, his residence of 29 years.

-In the 1896 election, he was elected as Sedgwick County Attorney on the Populist Party ticket.
-In 1898 he was re-elected as a Democrat.
-Dubbed "the greatest attorney in the Middle West," Amidon's legal prowess, civic engagement, and philanthropic efforts earned him widespread respect and influence in the city of Wichita, along with the lifelong moniker of "Colonel."
+Dubbed "the Greatest Attorney in the Middle West," Amidon advised, prosecuted, and defended several notable outlaws of the American Old West, including Bill Dalton of the Doolin-Dalton Gang and John Callahan, mentor to Pretty Boy Floyd.
+In the 1896 election, he was elected as Sedgwick County Attorney on the Populist Party ticket, then reelected in 1898 as a Democrat, soon dealing with the fallout of temperance activist Carrie Nation's famous attack on the Carey Hotel saloon.
+Amidon's legal prowess, civic engagement, and philanthropic efforts earned him widespread respect and influence in the city of Wichita, along with the lifelong moniker of "Colonel."

 Early life and education

 Amidon was born to Henry W. and Mary Ette (Barker) Amidon on his father's farm near Perry, Ohio on May 3, 1863, the youngest of six children.
-His ancestors, both paternal and maternal, trace back to the founders of the Connecticut colony, and include veterans of the French and Indian War and the American Revolutionary War.
+His ancestors, both paternal and maternal, trace back to the founders of the Connecticut Colony, and include veterans of the French and Indian War and the American Revolutionary War.

 Amidon was educated in his native county and graduated as valedictorian of Geneva Normal School in 1880.
 He studied at Oberlin and Hiram Colleges before teaching for two terms and beginning his study of law in 1884.
 Graduating second in his class of 103 at Cleveland Law School, Amidon was admitted to the bar by the Ohio Supreme Court in February 1886, and relocated to Wichita, Kansas in September of that year "with no money but plenty of grit and determination."